Leslie Frazier

-Leslie Antonio Frazier (born April 3, 1959) is an American football coach and former player.
+Leslie Antonio Frazier (born April 3, 1959) is an American professional football coach and former player.
 He is currently the assistant head coach of the Seattle Seahawks.
 He played professional football as a cornerback for the Chicago Bears in the National Football League (NFL), winning a Super Bowl in the 1985 season.

 Frazier served as the head coach of the Minnesota Vikings from 2010 to 2013 and previously served as an assistant coach for the Baltimore Ravens, Tampa Bay Buccaneers, Indianapolis Colts, Cincinnati Bengals, and Philadelphia Eagles.
 He was most recently an assistant head coach and defensive coordinator for the Buffalo Bills.

 College career

 Frazier started his sports career at Stephen D. Lee High School in Columbus, Mississippi where he won 9 high school letters playing three different sports: Baseball, Football, and Basketball.

 Frazier played college football at Alcorn State University from 1978 to 1980, where he lined up in the defensive secondary next to Roynell Young.
 In his freshman season, Frazier recorded six interceptions and 62 tackles.
 His sophomore season was even better, as he set a school record with 9 interceptions, while also breaking up 26 passes, recovering 2 fumbles, and making 44 tackles, while his team finished with an 8–2 record.
 Frazier's junior season was cut short by a torn hamstring injury, but he still put up 5 interceptions and 49 tackles.
 At the end of the year, Frazier decided to skip his senior season and declare for the NFL draft.